pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 <div style="padding-left:0.5em;margin-left:0.5em;border-left:1px dotted; font-size:smaller">
 <strong>Addendum</strong><time datetime="2026-07-07T14:47:41-0700">Jul  7, 2026 (2:47:41 PM)</time>.
-After discussing it with Sebastian Koch, he pointed out _Suchimpuls_ can also describe the situation where "I need to look something up but I don't feel like it."
-Also _Gedankenfixierung_ is weird German but has the connotation of "fastening down an idea".
+After discussing it with Sebastian Koch, he pointed out <i>Suchimpuls</i>
+can also describe the situation where "I need to look something up but I don't feel like it."
+Also <i>Gedankenfixierung</i> is weird German but has the connotation of "fastening down an idea".
 But both of these terms seem to have a clear neurological inflection to them.
 </div>